50 StatesFacts & TriviaPlaces

 Welcome to New Hampshire!
-Not actually literally, of course, this is just a website with an article talking about New Hampshire facts — just like we did for Nevada and Minnesota and Indiana and Florida and Delaware.
+Not actually literally, of course, this is just a website with an article talking about New Hampshire facts — just like we did for Nevada and Minnesota and Indiana and New York and Florida and Delaware and North Carolina.
 Of course, New Hampshire is more than just picturesque landscapes and charming small towns — it’s packed with fascinating history, natural beauty, and unique quirks.
 From being the first state to declare independence from England to boasting the White Mountains’ breathtaking views, New Hampshire holds a treasure trove of interesting facts that reflect its rich heritage and rugged spirit.
-In this collection of 54 facts, you’ll uncover what makes the Granite State truly special, from its beloved state symbols to hidden gems that only locals know.
+In this collection of 55 facts, you’ll uncover what makes the Granite State truly special, from its beloved state symbols to hidden gems that only locals know.
 Get ready to discover New Hampshire like never before!

 What is New Hampshire known for?